npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

 So how does the metadata generator work?
 Well, for each trait category, there is a list of all of the sub-traits' names and their corresponding weights.
 The weights determine how many times each sub-trait appears in the collection.
 Since this is a collection of 9,999 NFTs, the weights for each category must add up to 9,999.

-Below, I included a snippet of the code which demonstrates sub-traits and their corresponding weights for the 'background' trait category.
+Below, I included a snippet of the code which includes the sub-traits and their corresponding weights for the 'background' trait category.

 ```python
 # sub-traits and their corresponding weights for the 'background' trait category